LevelsCraft7/cobblemon-realms-wiki/pokemons-exclusives/extra_paradox/paradox-forms.md

-# 🌐 Formes Paradoxales
+# 🌐 Paradox Forms

 {% hint style="info" %}
 <p align="center">
-Créatures inédites inspirées des Pokémon Paradoxes, apparaissant dans différents biomes et environnements selon des conditions spécifiques.
+New creatures inspired by Paradox Pokémon, appearing in different biomes and environments under specific conditions.
 </p>
 {% endhint %}

 <p align="center">
-<em>Chaque forme possède son propre thème, ses caractéristiques et son rôle dans l’écosystème du monde.</em>
+<em>Each form has its own theme, characteristics, and role in the world's ecosystem.</em>
 </p>

 ---

-## 🌍 Fonctionnement
+## 🌍 Functioning

-Ces créatures apparaissent naturellement dans le monde selon :
+These creatures naturally appear in the world according to:
-- le biome exploré
+- the explored biome
-- les conditions environnementales
+- environmental conditions
-- des zones spécifiques définies par le datapack
+- specific areas defined by the datapack

 ---

-## 📚 Catégories
+## 📚 Categories

-Les formes sont regroupées en plusieurs familles thématiques :
+The forms are grouped into several thematic families:

 - ⚙️ Iron Series
 - 🌿 Wild Paradoxes